 "Authorization" header value is cached by the browser, and then is sent alongside every request to that domain.
 It means that it can be used for tracking purposes just like cookies.

-WebRTC (Real Time Communications) is a technology that allows streaming of data directly between browsers and apps.
-It can let others know your real IP address even if you use a proxy or VPN.
+WebRTC (Web Real-Time Communication) is a technology that allows direct streaming of data between browsers and apps.
+It can let others know your true IP address, even if you use a proxy or VPN.

 Enabling this option can disrupt the work of certain browser applications, such as messengers, chats, cinemas, or games.